 You might be thinking, is that even possible?
 Can a marriage truly be saved after an affair?
 Yes, vows have been broken.
 Yes, trust must be earned once again.
 Yes, it’s messy and emotional and hard.
 However, after years of meeting with and talking to couples both in person and online, I can tell you that IT IS POSSIBLE…but it takes lots of work and constant prayer.

-So, if you had an affair, here are four crucial steps you must take to save your marriage:
+So, if you’re living after an affair, here are four crucial steps you must take to save your marriage:

 1. Start with REPENTANCE and CONFESSION to God and your spouse.